 In 2016 homeowners spent a record-breaking $361 billion on home improvements according to this Realtor.com report.
-Remodeling your home has never been more popular than it is today!
+Getting a home renovation has never been more popular than it is today!
 If you’re thinking of tackling your own project, you probably have many questions about what it will be like to live through the process.
 Well, look no further, we’ll share a few things here that you may not have thought of.

 Second only to “How much will this cost?”, one of the biggest questions we get is “Can I stay in my home during a remodeling project?”
 The short answer is, probably.
 Most home remodel’s do not require you to move out of your home during the project.
 This, of course, depends on how extensive your project is, and can also depend on whether or not you or someone in your family has any allergies.
 See below for more on indoor air quality.

 Be aware that there may be times when your water or electric may need to be shut off, but this will typically only be for a few hours at a time, not days, at a time.
 And since it happens during working hours, many times you and your family won’t even be home when it does.

 A phase of work that might require you to move out temporarily is hardwood floor finishing.
 If your project includes finishing new hardwood or refinishing existing floors, you may have to move out of your home for about a week, either because of a lack of access or because of the smelly finish materials used during that process.
 This usually happens very close to the end of the project, and heck, what better excuse do you need for a nice little vacation?